notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 * Docker installed and running, such as [Docker desktop](https://www.docker.com/products/docker-desktop/).
 * [Notation CLI]({{< ref "/docs/installation/cli" >}}) installed and configured.

-## Create a OCI-compatible registry
+## Create an OCI-compatible registry

-Create and run an OCI-compatible registry on your development computer using Docker and the `oras-project/registry` contain image.
+Create and run an OCI-compatible registry on your development computer using Docker and the [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry) container image.
 The following command creates a registry that is accessible at `localhost:5000`.

 ```console
 docker run -d -p 5000:5000 ghcr.io/oras-project/registry:v1.0.0-rc.2